 Seccomp & AppArmor: Kernel Hardening

-• Default Profile: Docker applies a default profile that blocks ~44 dangerously obscure syscalls (out of ~300+).
+• Default Profile: Docker applies a default profile that blocks approximately 44 dangerously obscure syscalls (out of ~300+), such as reboot, acct, and keyctl.

 2. Interactive: Syscall Firewall Simulator

-Act as the Kernel.
+Act as the Seccomp Bouncer.
 Decide which system calls to Allow or Block based on the security policy.
+Hint: Only allow safe, standard operations like reading and writing.

 Incoming Syscall: